SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Indexing_database/Elasticsearch/Deploying_Elasticsearch/Deploying_the_Elasticsearch_database.md

 # Deploying the Elasticsearch database

-From DataMiner 9.6.4 onwards, an Elasticsearch database can be deployed to complete the configuration of a dedicated clustered storage, which consists of a Cassandra-compatible database service and a Search Cluster.
+From DataMiner 9.6.4 onwards, an Elasticsearch database can be deployed to complete the configuration of a dedicated clustered storage, which consists of both a Cassandra-compatible database service and an indexing database or Search Cluster.

 The following procedures are described in this section: